 - If you do not agree with the decision, you have 10 days to appeal.
 The days are counted from the date on the bottom of the decision.
 Your employer may also appeal the decision.

-- You should mail your appeal to:
+- You can appeal online or mail your appeal (click here for appeal form) to:

 Iowa Workforce Development Appeals Bureau